 Solid Door Refrigerators

-Advantages
+Solid Door Advantages

 Solid door medical refrigerators provide superior thermal insulation, ensuring consistent temperature control.
 They’re also ideal for storing light-sensitive products, as there’s no risk of light exposure from the door, keeping your supplies safe.
+This makes them particularly suited for the storage of sensitive laboratory samples or medications that are highly susceptible to degradation when exposed to light.

 Additionally, the solid door helps maintain privacy by concealing the contents of the fridge, reducing the risk of unauthorised access.
 These units also eliminate the issue of condensation, which can sometimes form on glass doors and obscure the view inside.

-Disadvantages
+Solid Door Disadvantages

 One downside of solid door refrigerators is the lack of visibility without opening the door.
 Frequent or prolonged door openings can disrupt the internal temperature, potentially compromising the quality of stored items like vaccines and causing them to deteriorate or spoil.